- Contract for service : Contract for service

 Every syndicate of co-owners should retain the services of a condo manager, to assist the board of directors carrying out its duties.
 As the needs of a co-ownership are multiple and complex he needs to be the one man band of the co-ownership and assume enormous responsibilities.
 This being said, there are three management modes associated with this function, namely: resident-managers (autonomous management), employees (self-management) and contractors (external manager).
 A review of the various missions that may be entrusted to them.

-The work of the condo manager is not governed by Law.
+Whether the condo manager is an employee or a contractor, the relationships and his missions must be defined by a contract.
+This is more important, given that the work of the condo manager is not regulated by law, as a professional provider.
+The contract will have the virtue of confirming the mandate, the duration, the fees.
 As a general rule, it is up to the board of directors to set the guidelines of the management contract, according to the size and characteristics of the co-ownership.
 As for the terms and conditions of appointment and replacement of the manager, they are generally provided in the constituting act of the declaration of co-ownership.